Wilderness First Responder

 - Frequently stage blood (moulage) and make-up will be used to emphasize the reality of a scenario.
 Please bring clothing that can get mess

-All certifications are current for two years.
+All certifications are current for 3 years.

 If a student cancels or withdraws from a course: